rbms-bsc/DCRMR/_pages/Additional-notes/Supplementary-content.md

 ## 9.33.2 RDA definition and scope

-<a name="9.33.2.1">9.33.2.1</a> An indication of content that updates or complements the primary content of an expression.
+<a name="9.33.2.1">9.33.2.1</a> An indication of the kinds of expression that supplement the main expressions that are embodied by an augmentation aggregate.

 <a name="9.33.2.2">9.33.2.2</a> Supplementary content includes an index, a bibliography, an appendix, etc.